The Woman in Black (2012 film): Plot

-At the house, Arthur uncovers correspondence between Alice and her sister Jennet Humfrye.
-Jennet demands to see her son Nathaniel whom the Drablows have formally adopted and barred her from contacting due to her being mentally unfit to look after him, which she denies.
-A death certificate reveals Nathaniel drowned in a carriage accident on the marsh.
-Jennet blames Alice for saving only herself and leaving Nathaniel to drown.
-Another death certificate shows that Jennet hanged herself in the nursery, vowing never to forgive Alice.
-Arthur hears noises from the nursery, now unlocked.
-From the window, he sees a boy crawling out of the ground and walking towards the house.
-He goes outside and sees dead children in the marshes, Victoria among them.
+Back at the house, Arthur uncovers documents and letters, revealing Nathaniel was the Drablows' bastard nephew, adopted from Alice's sister Jennet Humfrye after she was deemed mentally unfit to raise a child.
+Nathaniel later drowned in a carriage accident on the marsh and Jennet blamed Alice for saving only herself and leaving the boy.
+Jennet hanged herself in the nursery, vowing never to forgive Alice.
+Arthur finds the nursery now unlocked.
+From the window, he watches in horror as a boy crawls out of the mud in the rain.
+Outside, he sees numerous dead children in the marshes, Victoria among them.
 Inside, he sees an apparition of a woman hanging herself.

-Sam picks Arthur up the next morning.
-In town, Jerome's house catches fire with his daughter still inside.
-When Arthur attempts to save her, he sees the Woman in Black goading the girl into burning herself.
-The townspeople blame Arthur for this death as well.
-Elisabeth tells Arthur that the Woman in Black is Jennet, who claims the village children by having them take their own lives in penance for her own son being taken from her.
-Arthur realizes that his son Joseph, who is coming to Crythin Gifford that night, is Jennet's next victim.
+In town the next day, Jerome's house catches fire.
+When Arthur attempts to save Jerome's daughter, he sees the Woman in Black goading the girl into burning herself.
+Elisabeth explains that the Woman in Black is Jennet, who claims the village children by having them take their own lives in penance for her own son being taken from her.
+Arthur realizes that his son, who is coming to Crythin Gifford that night, is next.

-In an effort to lift the curse, Arthur and Sam find Nathaniel's body in the marsh and place it in his nursery, where Arthur lures Jennet to him.
-They bury Nathaniel with Jennet, though her voice echoes through the house that she will never forgive the wrongs she suffered.
-Assuming that Jennet has been pacified, Arthur meets Joseph and his nanny at the railway station.
-While bidding farewell to Sam, Arthur sees the Woman in Black lure Joseph onto the tracks.
-Attempting to save him, both he and Joseph are killed by the oncoming train.
-The horrified Sam sees the ghosts of all the village children who were killed standing with the Woman in Black.
+In an attempt to lift the curse, Arthur and Sam recover Nathaniel's body in the marsh using Sam's car and place it in his nursery, into which Arthur lures Jennet.
+They bury Nathaniel with Jennet, though her voice echoes that she will never forgive the wrongs she suffered.
+Assuming that she has been pacified, Arthur meets Joseph and his nanny at the station.
+He sees the Woman in Black lure Joseph onto the tracks.
+In the attempt to save him, both he and Joseph are killed by an oncoming train.
+A horrified Sam sees the ghosts of all the village children who were killed standing with the Woman in Black.

-On the tracks, Arthur and Joseph, now transitioned to the next life, are met by Stella in a peaceful and bright train station.
-The family is happily reunited as the Woman in Black looks on.
+Arthur and Joseph, now in the afterlife, see Stella in a peaceful and bright railway station.
+The family is happily reunited and safe from Jennet.